open2b/scriggo-site/site/how-to-use.md

 {% end if %}
 ```

-To do this, add the IsTrue method to the Slide (or *Slice) type:
+To do this, add the IsTrue method to the Slide (or *Slide) type:

 ```go
 func (s Slide) IsTrue() bool {